Last Minute Elf Ideas

 I followed the lead that my second grader was putting out there…and now we have simple ideas, but they are fun and memorable.
 You can also find Elves with different skin tones to make it more personal for your child.

 So here you go, dozens of super easy, creative, and funny ideas for your Elf.
 When I say “no props!”
 I mean they don’t require any special purchases.
-Most of us have some version of these household items that you probably have around the house.
+Most of us have some version of these household items that you can use.
 No special purchases or set up necessary.
-I’ve done most of these with my kids.
+And, yes, I’ve done most of these with my kids.